 The operating system uses a system path to locate operating system files efficiently.

-MATLAB saves the search path information in the
+MATLAB saves search path information in the

-pathdef.m file is a series of full path names, one for each folder on the
+file.
+This file contains a series of full path names, one for each folder on the

 pathdef.m is in

 When you change the search path, MATLAB uses it in the current session, but does not update

-current session.
+pathdef.m.
 To use the modified search path in the current and

 future sessions, save the changes using